 - Urine tests

 Treatment options for back pain can vary.
-Here is a list of possible treatment options:
+Possible treatment options include:

-- Medication, including pain relievers, OTC anti-inflammatory and cortisone shots
+- Medication, including pain relievers, OTC anti-inflammatories and cortisone shots

 - Physical therapy

 Repeated and chronic neck pain can result in degeneration of the cervical spine.
 Pain may range from mild to severe, but if it persists for more than six months, you should consult a physician.
 Causes of neck pain may include: